Manifesto

 THE HEAVY LIFT

 We are currently trying to solve a civilizational crisis with individual solutions.
-We tell people to find meaning in hobbies, romance, or career.
-But it isn’t working.
+We tell people to find meaning in hobbies, romance, career, lifestyle, or personal growth.
+But it is not working.
 You cannot ask an individual to lift a weight that only a civilization can carry.

 Modernity stripped that scaffolding away.
-We dismantled the systems that held culture together and privatized meaning.
+It replaced many inherited forms with weaker substitutes: places of orientation became places of consumption, rituals became events, and shared stories became fragmented signals competing for attention.
 We told everyone to fabricate their own sense of purpose inside environments designed for isolation, commerce, and constant self-regulation.
 The result is a solitary, pervasive exhaustion.

-Boise Rising is the construction of a new civic container.
+Boise Rising exists to rebuild the civic container.

 The Practice of Coherence

 True beauty is the visible form of alignment.
-A city that flourishes requires a visible architecture of culture shaped through the alignment of three foundations:
+A city that flourishes requires an architecture of culture built through a living sequence:

 Place